harness/developer-hub/docs/artifact-registry/get-started/overview.md

     - Enforce policies for artifact creation, usage, and deletion.

 - **Built-In Vulnerability Scanning**
-    - Detect vulnerabilities in stored artifacts automatically with built in integrations with Harness Supply Chain Security module.
+    - Detect vulnerabilities in stored artifacts automatically with built in integrations with the [Harness Supply Chain Security module](/docs/software-supply-chain-assurance/).
     - Stay compliant with security standards and ensure artifact integrity.

 - **Artifact Cleanup Policies**